hakan-bali/grocery-scraper/README.md

 ```
 #### Options:
 ```
--c              JSon output will be redirected to Console.
+-c              JSon output will be redirected to console.
 Can be used with the '-f' option.
 ```
 ```
--f              JSon output will be redirected to File 'output.json'.
+-f              JSon output will be redirected to 'output.json' file.
 Can be used with the '-c' option.
 ```
 ```
 -h, --help      Show this help message and exit.